ytyulkinaxway/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 ## Maintenance

-After you deploy AMPLIFY API Management in production, you will need to update product configurations (policies and settings) and install fixes and service packs.
+After you deploy Amplify API Management in production, you will need to update product configurations (policies and settings) and install fixes and service packs.
 This section outlines best practices in maintaining your installation.

 ### New configurations

 With a shift to a container-based deployment, the notion of pushing API Gateway/Manager configuration updates directly to the running instances has changed.
 Now you need to create a new Docker image that contains the latest Gateway/Manager configuration.
 Using [Kubernetes rolling upgrades](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/), you deploy a new Docker image to a cluster without interrupting your request processing.
 To learn how to create and deploy a new Docker image, see [Development and deployment with API Gateway containers](/docs/apim_installation/apigw_containers/container_development/).

-In general, the process of building AMPLIFY API Management Docker images for installation can be depicted as in the picture below.
+In general, the process of building Amplify API Management Docker images for installation can be depicted as in the picture below.

 ![Docker images](/Images/apim-reference-architectures/container-azure/image15.tmp)

 Description of the images:

 * A base image includes a base product installation and does not change frequently.
-You update a base image only when you need to install an update for the underlying operating system, or when you need to install a service pack for AMPLIFY API Management or upgrade the product.
+You update a base image only when you need to install an update for the underlying operating system, or when you need to install a service pack for Amplify API Management or upgrade the product.
 * An ANM image represents Admin Node Manager, but in the container-based deployment, it is not used for pushing new configurations to the gateways.
 It is primarily a monitoring tool.
 * Gateway or API Manager images contain configuration and settings (`*.pol` and `.evn`, or `*.fed`) that are updated frequently.
 These are the type of images that you would rebuild frequently.

 Axway provides sample build scripts as a working example to be modified and used by customers.
 The sample scripts are provided from the Axway support site.
-For example, a download file for AMPLIFY API Management v7.7 is `APIGateway_7.7-1_DockerScripts.tar.gz`.
+For example, a download file for Amplify API Management v7.7 is `APIGateway_7.7-1_DockerScripts.tar.gz`.

 To streamline this process for building Docker images, Axway recommends creating a CI/CD pipeline that should, at least, include these tasks: